NemesisShooter/CI346/README.md

 # Programming Languages, Concurrency and Client Server Computing

+## I do not use WildFly for this project instead i use SpringBoot

 ## Setup
 This guide gives instructions on setting up this project on `Windows`.